facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 }
 ```

-As soon as the component `Elevator` dispatches the `start` command, the process dispatches the event `Started`.
+As soon as the component `Elevator` dispatches the `start` command, the saga dispatches the event `Started`.
 At this point, the saga watches for `callElevator` command.
 When the `Elevator` component dispatches the command `callElevator`, `takeElevator`, a generator function, is called:

 ```
 function* takeElevator(action: ReturnType<typeof $Elevator["callElevator"]>) {